adduc/exercises/one-offs/just/README.md

   and want to run a command.
 - Shebang (`#!`) recipes provide a convenient way to write bash scripts without the need to escape multiple lines.
 They are also ideal for including one-off scripts, such as those I often write in PHP.
-- Just has built-in support to list all defined recipes, including the comment prior to the recipe.
+- `just` has built-in support to list all defined recipes, including the comment prior to the recipe.

 **Cons**:

 Despite its strengths, `just` has some limitations worth noting.

 - The tool's name is challenging to search for online.
-Both just and make are common terms, but make has decades of backlinks that make it easier to find relevant results, while just is new and faces an uphill battle.
+Both `just` and `make` are common terms, but make has decades of backlinks that make it easier to find relevant results, while `just` is new and faces an uphill battle.
-- Just lacks built-in support for executing recipes in parallel, instead relying on external tools like GNU parallel or xargs.
-This is a notable limitation, as GNU parallel, xargs, and other solutions don't have the context Just and Make have.
+- `just` lacks built-in support for executing recipes in parallel, instead relying on external tools like GNU parallel or xargs.
+This is a notable limitation, as GNU parallel, xargs, and other solutions don't have the context `just` and `make` have.
-- Lack of dynamic recipes (variables sort of get you there)
+- `just` lacks support for dynamic recipes (variables sort of get you there)
-- Lack of autocomplete for recipe parameters
+- `just` lacks support for autocompleting recipe parameters
 - Options are positional (interpreted before recipe name, not after)
 - The syntax for multiline recipe comments can be awkward if you want them to display in the help text.
-- Lack of support for conditional recipe execution, where make is file-based and task can be explicitly configured commands to run to determine whether the recipe should execute.
+- `just` lacks support for conditional recipe execution, where `make` is file-based and `task` can be explicitly configured commands to run to determine whether the recipe should execute.

 ## Final Thoughts